coverity/pie/README.md

 Generating a policy file while PIE is in learning mode requires actually using the application so that it can see permission requests.
 The best way to do this is to integrate PIE into your automated testing, and PIE provides a Maven plugin to help with this task.

 Since your application server for automated testing may not be on the same machine from which you are driving your tests, this plugin allows your local Maven process to fetch policy violations and act on them.
-The plugin can be configured to update a local policy file with those violations and/or fail the Maven build if any policy violatios are found.
+The plugin can be configured to update a local policy file with those violations and/or fail the Maven build if any policy violations are found.
 If the server is kept in learning mode, this allows individual tests to pass while enabling QA to recognize that the policy needs to be updated.

 To add the Maven plugin to your build, add the following to the build plugins section of your pom: